 - Transcript Research provides evaluations for individuals, institutions, licensure and immigration.

 The Financial Support Form must be printed, completed and submitted to the Office of Admissions.
 Additionally, all applicants must provide documentation from a banking institution as certification of finances.
 The financial documentation must show proof of financial support sufficient to cover all costs/expenses and return transportation for the applicant without the need for local financial assistance or employment.
-This documentation must be translated into English, must be notarized (have official signature or seal), and not be more than four months old.
-Send the financial support form and banking documentation/certification to email@example.com email address.
+This documentation must be translated into English, must be notarized (have official signature or seal), and not be more than six months old.
+Applicants should send the financial support form and banking documentation/certification to the firstname.lastname@example.org email address.

 If a student will be receiving an athletic scholarship, the Letter of Intent from Jefferson College's Athletic Director must be provided to show what expenses are being covered.
 The student is still responsible for showing financial proof for any remaining expenses not covered by the scholarship, including the mandatory health insurance.

 The following is a breakdown of expenses for attending Jefferson College for one academic year.
 This cost of attendance was updated on 9/12/2022.
 Please note that tuition and fees are subject to change without notice.

 |Tuition and Fees||$8,350.00|

 |Books and Supplies||$1,282.00|

 *Cost of health insurance reflects what it costs for a student to be insured utilizing Jefferson College's insurance plan for one year.
 Students can opt to obtain private insurance.